 We will be using Pintos as our project infrastructure, an educational operating system developed by Ben Pfaff at Stanford University.
 Pintos is used at a number of universities in comparable undergraduate OS courses.
 We provide a baseline version of Pintos, and you will add various features to Pintos through the course of the semester.
 Pintos runs on the x86, and could boot on a PC, but we will use a virtual machine simulator to run it on the Linux remote login cluster.
-(We do not provide support to run Pintos anywhere else and we will grade your submissions on those machines.)
+We will grade your submissions on those machines.

-The project in this class have a number of unique characteristics First, they are probably slightly harder than what you have done so far.
+The project in this class have a number of unique characteristics.
+First, they may be slightly harder than what you have done so far.
 Although a correct solution can be implemented in a total of about 2,500 lines of C code, getting your projects to actually pass the tests will require intense coding and debugging.
 We will provide you with tools and help.